 If you find yourself in need of more data or international roaming, then you'll probably want to take advantage of the data add-on and international roaming add-on.
 With the data add-on, you'll be able to add between 500MB and 3GB of data at any time you'd like.
 As far as international calling goes, you'll be able to add between $5 and $20 worth of minutes for your international calls.

-So how does Mint SIM actually work?
+So how does Mint Mobile actually work?
 First, you choose a plan, then you activate said plan.
 Then, you insert your SIM card into the device, so you can finally enjoy your plan.
-If you find yourself confused with the process, Mint SIM will guide you with its useful instructional videos.
+If you find yourself confused with the process, Mint Mobile's useful installation videos will guide you through step by step.

 Mint's Phone Selection

 What can you expect from Mint as far as the phone selection?
 Well, you can find a small range of phones.
 Unfortunately, while what you can buy varies, you won't be able to select from a large pool of devices.
-For instance - and at the time of this writing - you'll be able to access three of the Blu series, the Samsung Galaxy S7, the Samsung Galaxy J3, Apple iPhone SE 16GB, and the Samsung Galaxy S4 M919.
+For instance - and at the time of this writing - you'll be able to access three of the Blu series, the Samsung Galaxy S7, the Samsung Galaxy J3, and the Apple iPhone SE.

-In other words, it appears as if Mint SIM doesn't care for tethering and mobile hotspot access, but they do include it as a feature.
+In other words, it appears as if Mint Mobile doesn't care for tethering and mobile hotspot access, but they do include it as a feature.

-Mint's cell phone coverage relies on the available T-Mobile network.
+Mint Mobile is a T-Mobile MVNO, which means it uses T-Mobile's network coverage.
 In other words, you receive T-Mobile coverage, meaning that you'll receive fantastic coverage in urban areas, but your results may vary once you reach rural locations.
-To learn more about the T-Mobile coverage map, you can always refer to our article based on the available major coverage maps.
+Check out our guide to see how T-Mobile's coverage compares to the other networks.

 Mint Customer Support